 - What tools do you use to technically produce models?

 - What are your development processes?

 - Which validation strategies do you use for your data and analyses?

 6. Augment human effort with machine learning

 Machine learning has increased the speed at which we can process and analyze data, run impact analyses and simulations, predict behavior, and more.
 It augments human effort to analyze millions of data points, efficiently identifying risks and predicting issues.
 Utilities can use diverse machine learning technologies to improve processes, including:

 One striking example of machine learning and data science in utilities is that of vegetation management area (VMA) calendar planning.
 When planning how these territories are managed, utilities often create a year-long plan with standardized maintenance schedules based on location.
 For our clients, we’ve used machine learning tools to provide optimized maintenance schedules—refreshed monthly—that factor in real-time information to prioritize high-risk assets.
-Analytics can influence strategy, even without heavy investment into dashboards or more complicated machine learning.
+Data analytics can influence utilities’ strategies, even without heavy investment into dashboards or more complicated machine learning.